Best Power Banks in Nigeria 2026 for Students: 10,000mAh vs 20,000mAh

 What to look for and what to avoid when buying a power bank in Nigeria

-Fake and substandard power banks are among the most common counterfeit electronics sold near Nigerian campuses.
-A "20,000mAh" label on a ₦4,000 power bank typically represents a 10,000mAh or smaller actual cell, often of poor quality.
-The rule is simple: rated capacity at market price has a floor, and anything significantly below that floor is understating capacity or cutting on cell quality.
+Fake and substandard power banks are common near Nigerian campuses.
+A very cheap high-capacity label often represents a smaller or lower-quality cell inside.
+The rule is simple: rated capacity at market price has a floor, and anything significantly below that floor may be overstating capacity or cutting on cell quality.

 - Avoid unbranded power banks - no brand name, no model number, no certifiable specs; these fail quickly and in the worst cases heat dangerously